sebastiencs/icons-in-terminal/README.md

 ## Todos

-- Improve the poor script
-- Save the generated codepoints somewhere
-- Be able to shift glyph (material-design-icons are not really centered, compare to the other)
-- More documentation
-- Be able to resize fonts (Some could find it too small)
-- Integrate with differents shells (By creating variable maybe ?)
+- Integrate with differents shells (By creating variable ?)